fwz/fwz.github.com-source/source/_posts/A-2D-Nim-Game.md

 (I)    (II)   (III)
 ```

-To be more specific, let me demonstrate a possible game.
+To be more specific, the following state is a possible game.

 <!--more-->
 ```